Author: Kurt Treftz, Cascade Pest Control

 Rats depend on humans for survival.
 They eat our waste, take up residence in our homes, and often spend time colonizing many of the hidden places in our cities.
 Most people would rather not see them at all, yet they prove almost impossible to eliminate.
 It has been that way for centuries, and remains true in the modern day.

 If you find a place where a great deal of humans live in one location, you have likely found a popular place for rats, too.
-So while residents may not love that Seattle ranked number 9 in the nation in number of rats in a recent pest control survey, rats are not a surprising problem for a large, fast-growing city.
+So while residents may not love that Seattle ranked number 9 in the nation in number of rats in a recent pest control survey, rats are not a surprising problem for a large, fast-growing city like Seattle.

 How to Keep Your Home from Becoming a Target for Rats